Cisco IOS IPv6 Command Reference

 Usage Guidelines

-When the name argument is specified, only routes for that process are deleted from the IPv6 RIP routing table and, if installed, from the IPv6 routing table.
+When the name argument is specified, only routes for the specified IPv6 RIP process are deleted from the IPv6 RIP routing table.
 If no name argument is specified, all IPv6 RIP routes are deleted.

 Use the show ipv6 rip command to display IPv6 RIP routes.